Join the Greater Good “Policy Hackathons”

 The Greater Good Gathering consists of lively discussion grappling with the challenges now facing our country and the world.
-Our goal is to help create innovative answers to how individuals and institutions can advance the “greater good” – through the public, private and non-profit sectors – in this changing environment.
-As a spin-off from the conference, we are now engaging citizens across America in an expanding series of structured, interlinked conversations on these subjects.
+Our goal is to help create innovative answers to how institutions, individuals, and, in fact, you can advance the “greater good” – through the public, private and non-profit sectors, or in ways that may be completely new – in this era of rapid change in technology, the economy, politics and society.
+But that’s just the start.

 -